-In her Objection, the Trustee asserts that the Claim lacked sufficient legal basis to establish liability on the part of the Debtors.
+In her Objection, the Trustee asserts that the Debtors' books and records do not reflect any amount due and owing to Claimant or that Claimant is otherwise among the Debtors' creditors.
+She also asserts that Claimant has failed to provide sufficient information/documentation in support of the Claim.
 The Court finds that through the Objection, the Trustee has rebutted the prima facie validity of the Claim.
-Through her submissions to the Trustee to date, Claimant has not met her burden to allege facts that demonstrate, by a preponderance of the evidence, that the Claim is valid.
-Moreover, as set forth above, Claimant has failed to engage with the Trustee either in attempting to resolve the Objection informally out-of-court, or in litigating the Claim in-court, pursuant to the Claims Procedure Order.
+Through his submissions to the Trustee to date, Claimant has not met his burden to allege facts that that demonstrate, by a preponderance of the evidence, that the Claim is valid.
+Moreover, as set forth above, Claimant has failed to engage with the Trustee either in attempting to resolve the Objection informally out-of-court, or in litigating the Claim incourt, pursuant to the Claims Procedure Order.